easytarget/pyPWMd/README.md

     overall time for each pulse cycle, and the active time within that pulse.
     - ToDo: provide helper functions to convert 'frequency/fraction' values into 'period/duty_cycle' ones, anv vice-versa

+    The --logfile option supresses the console log and sends it to the named file instead. --verbose, enables logging of 'set' events.
 ```

 ## Python lib